Programming as Theory Building: Peter Naur's Essay

 rbw-env: Export environment variables from Bitwarden

-Posted on Thu, 26 Mar 2026 in Tools • Tagged with bitwarden, cli, environment, productivity, security
+Posted on Thu, 26 Mar 2026 in Herramientas • Tagged with bitwarden, cli, entorno, productividad, seguridad

 Using rbw to export environment variables from Bitwarden, useful for setting API keys securely without storing them on disk.